 - Renting a car.
 I previously mentioned that I did rent a car for my visit.
 This is because I wanted to travel during early hours and wanted to be in charge of my destinations.
 Renting a car was perfectly safe, but keep in mind that petty theft and break-ins are common.
-Also check out my guide on renting a car in Aruba if you want to read further on rules of the road.

 - Renting a Bicycle.
 This is a great option for local or fairly close trips!
 Say, if you are biking through Oranjestad or are biking to the beach.
 However, long bike rides would be grueling in the hot sun so don’t try it.
 Also, make sure you have a lock if you are leaving it aside while you spend the day at the beach.

 - Arubus.
 Arubus is the public transportation option in Aruba.
 It is pretty convenient for the main tourist areas.
 Timetables and current prices can be found here.

 - Taxis.
 Taxis are plentiful in Aruba.
 Prices are regulated by the government, so thankfully, you don’t have to worry about getting ripped off or haggling about pricing.
 If you are only planning a few excursions, taxis might be a great option.
 For me, it was much more cost effective to rent the car.